 We sincerely hope that we addressed your concern about the efficacy of our results.
 If you have any further questions or concerns here, we are most happy to continuing working with you to better clarify our approach.
 Thank you again for your comment.

 Fortunately, approach three worked.
 I’ve tried approach three other times with different results.
-Still, it is my default approach for dealing with uniformed reviewers, and hopefully helps you in your reviewer responses.
+Still, it is my default approach for dealing with uninformed reviewers, and hopefully helps you in your reviewer responses.